ankittomar9/LLDLearningExamples/OOPSConcepts/OOPS_Q_A.md

 }
 ```
 **Deep Copy**:
-- A deep copy of an object is a new object that is a copy of the original object
+- A deep copy of an object is a new object that is a copy of the original object   and all of the objects it references.
+This means that all nested objects are also copied recursively, resulting in a completely independent object.